Culturally Confident Engagement for Translational Research:

 A Building Trust Curriculum Training

-This training was created specifically for researchers and research team members to strengthen their capacity to effectively recruit and retain participants typically underrepresented in research.
+This training was created specifically for Wisconsin-based researchers and research team members to strengthen their capacity to effectively recruit and retain participants typically underrepresented in research.

 Participants in this facilitator led program will consider the impact of history, racism and structural inequities on health research; discuss complex ethical issues in research conduct and participation; and practice skills for enhancing recruitment, retention, informed consent, and the development of community partnerships.
 This offering is presented by UW-Madison experts in research recruitment and retention and led by CCHE Assistant Director Susan R. Passmore, PhD.

 These trainings are taking place virtually until further notice during the COVID-19 pandemic.
 For more information or to host a workshop with Dr. Passmore & a BT Facilitator, contact CCHEBuildingTrust@med.wisc.edu.

 - Diverse participation in research, whatever the disease or condition under study, is imperative to our understanding of health broadly, and critical to the resolution of health disparities since those most frequently left out of research are the same populations who suffer most dramatically from health inequities.